ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : The Authorization header used to present the access token as discussed in
 {{use-access-token}}.

-Other covered content MAY also be included.
+Other message components MAY also be included.

 If the signer's key presented is a JWK, the `keyid` parameter of the signature MUST be set to the `kid` value of the JWK, the signing algorithm used MUST be the JWS